 A draft bill for the introduction of a statutory reconsideration period has been published.
 The aim of this proposal is to give the Board of Directors of a listed company more time to take stock of and weigh the interests of the company and its stakeholders, in case of a hostile takeover offer.
 The reconsideration period can also be invoked in case of a proposal by a shareholder to appoint, suspend or dismiss a board member or member of the supervisory board or a proposal for an amendment to an statutory clause related to such event.
 The Supervisory Board would have to agree to the invocation of the cooling-off period.
 The effect of invoking the cooling-off period is that the authority of the general meeting to suspend or dismiss a member of the management board or supervisory board is suspended for a maximum of 250 days.

 Please do not hesitate to contact Marc Wiggers or Boyd Wolffers or your trusted Loyens & Loeff adviser if you have any questions on investment screening in the Netherlands.

 Boyd Wolffers, attorney-at-law and tax advisor, is a member of the competition and regulatory practice group in our Amsterdam office.
-He is an expert in European (tax) law and competition law (cartel prohibition, merger control, abuse of dominance and (fiscal) state aid law).T: +31 20 578 55 90 M: +31 6 10 90 14 79 E: firstname.lastname@example.org
+He is an expert in European (tax) law, competition law (cartel prohibition, merger control, abuse of dominance, and (fiscal) state aid law) and tech law.T: +31 20 578 55 90 M: +31 6 10 90 14 79 E: email@example.com